trevorjalt/benchmark-server/README.md

 ### authentication.

 benchMark is supported by JWT authentication.
 A valid `username` and `user_password` must be posted to the [/api/auth/login/](#apiauthlogin) endpoint.
 This will return a bearer token that must be included in the header for all protected endpoints.
-To create a valid user, see the [/api/user/](#apiuser)
+To create a valid user, see [/api/user/](#apiuser)

 ### public endpoints.

 #### /api/user/

-* POST
+* `POST`

 request body requires: